 One of the biggest worries from some investors is the $10 monthly fee.
 As someone who likes to find solutions about things, I have provided ways to look at this proactively.
 Let me walk you through a few examples to show you why that worry is not warranted for most situations.

 1) The first option to fund the account covers those who already have a brokerage account at an institution such as Fidelity, Vanguard, Tradeking that lets you transfer some of your existing shares over to another broker fee-free.
 An investor who has $100,000 in shares sitting in those other accounts can transfer them over to Interactive Brokers, and not have to pay any account transfer fee or the $10/monthly fee.
 And they will get to enjoy ridiculously low commissions forever.
 This includes my experience, as I had been building up my dividend portfolio for the preceding 6 - 7 years.
-I moved a large portion of my shares held at Tradeking over to Interactive Brokers last year.
+I moved a large portion of my shares held at Tradeking over to Interactive Brokers in 2014.

 2) Even if your shares are housed at another broker that charges you for outgoing transfers of stocks, you can still benefit.
 Let’s assume your broker charges you $5/trade and a $50 fee to move your stocks elsewhere.
 If I had $100,000 in securities from another brokerage, a $50 ACAT fee, and I make 30 transactions per year, it would make perfect sense to move to Interactive Brokers.
 This is because I would pay $65.50 in total ( $50 ACAT plus $0.35/trade for 30 trades).
 In the second year, I would only pay $10.50 for 30 more trades.
 If I stick to a higher priced broker, I would pay $150 in year one and $150 in year two.
 That is a lot of money to waste on brokers, for a basic commodity service.
 Switching brokers is a one time cost, and future trading doesn't require any additional effort.
 Even a small amount saved regularly can compound into huge nest eggs over time.